About Us

 Krasi Henkel

+Krasi Henkel: "Horses touch my soul.
+My love and fascination with horses was born from my earliest memory of the brutal abuse of an emaciated gray mare pulling a coal cart up a steep hill in my home country of Bulgaria to the gracious perfectly turned-out riders atop gleaming bay horses that I met on a forest trail in Germany a year later.
+I vowed that I would “ride horses and that I would save horses from mean people.”
 You see, in my opinion, the horse is entitled to the utmost respect and care.
 It is the horse who helped carry man into civilization and helped us reach today’s technology.
 These majestic creatures have hearts and minds; they feel love, pain, hunger, and disappointment.
-My heart breaks at the injustice and inhumane treatment that many horses continue to endure today.
-In the 21st century!
-When I met Cherry, I knew that our mission-aligned.
+My heart breaks at the injustice and inhumane treatment that many horses continue to endure today—in the 21st century!
+When I met Cherry, I knew that our mission aligned.
 I am so very grateful to have this opportunity to help and represent Nalani Horse Rescue.
+While I could not help the poor gray mare, I help others in her spirit.
+Networking, fundraising, grants, and community involvement are among my strengths."

 Lisa Korhnak